 Each cooling system (other than heat pumps) should be entered as a Systems/HVAC/HVACPlant/CoolingSystem.
-Inputs including CoolingSystemType, CoolingCapacity, and FractionCoolLoadServed must be provided.
+Inputs including CoolingSystemType and FractionCoolLoadServed must be provided.
+CoolingCapacity must also be provided for all systems other than evaporative coolers.

 Depending on the type of cooling system specified, additional elements are required/available: